“Fake news” is… ?

 That’s logical!
-If it appears to be a lie, it won’t be believed.
+If it is too obvious that it is a lie, it won’t have any impact.
 Fake news is a little like a false rumour, but on a large scale…

 Just as true information has many faces, fake news can also come in many forms.
 Here are a few of them.